Hearing Tests in The UK & Ireland

 Why is it important?

 The level of sound you hear is only a starting point for our understanding of the impact of your hearing loss.
 This just tells us the mechanics of the sound levels.
 Speech testing actually allows us to understand how well the brain centres that manage hearing are working.
 It is often the case that speech scores can be radically different between two people, even if the audiogram results are the same.
-The speech in noise testing also allows us to understand exactly what type of hearing aid technology level is most suitable for your hearing loss.
+The speech in noise testing also allows us to understand what type of hearing aid technology level is most suitable for your hearing loss.
 For best diagnosis and hearing aid recommendation, the speech testing protocol is a must.

 How is speech testing performed?